FTLam11/fronk-tolks/elixir-intro.md

 The actual work is done by `Enumerable.reduce/3`, written as a **multi-clause function**, a common pattern in Elixir. **Pattern matching** is another often used tool in Elixir.
-Here, it matches against the input arguments to determine which function to call.
+The input arguments are matched against to determine which function to call.
 The order in which the clauses are defined matters, Elixir matches clauses from top to bottom.

 ```elixir